Undroid88/IFCSP--Formative-1-Maths-Quiz/README.md

 What is 10 * 3: **abc**
 Input Value not a number, try again

-What is 10 * 3: **30**
+What is 10 * 3: **300**
-That is correct!
-Well done!
+Uh oh!
+Try again

 This can also be shown here in my code:

 <img width="284" height="169" alt="image" src="https://github.com/user-attachments/assets/2853c3c8-5e27-4190-8a22-00befc86c1d5" />

-- this loop is what makes it easier for the code to run when it gets different answers inputted and this is what happens when an integer is not given as an answer.
+This loop is what makes it easier for the code to run when it gets different answers inputted and this is what happens when an integer is not given as an answer.

 #### For next time:
 I will try to add scores, different difficulty levels and even try different operations rather than multiplication (adding, subtracting, etc)